godaddy/gasket/packages/gasket-cli/docs/plugins.md

 # Authoring Plugins

 A published plugin must be its own installable `npm` module, following the plugin [naming convention].
-You may also create [one-off plugins] for an app.
+Alternatively, you can create [one-off plugins] specifically for your app.

-A plugin's main export has the following shape:
+A plugin's main export should have the following structure:

 ```js
 module.exports = {